+- Business Operations

+- Business Management

-- Business Operations See page 132 - Human Resource Administrator See page 136
+- Human Resource Administrator

 Associate in Science Degree: Criminal Justice Technology

 The purpose of the Associate in Science Criminal Justice Technology Degree is to prepare students for careers in the criminal justice field and to meet the needs of persons already employed in those fields to advance in their professions.
 Students may also have the opportunity to articulate into a bachelor's degree program in criminal justice.